TalixAI/Elo/README.md

 The path to AGI should be forged by the people who will be affected by it most, not the corporations who stand with the most to gain.

-This repository presents the design and implementation of the Elo system, a foundational AI architecture designed to acheive AGI and produce higher quality outputs than mainstream large language models.
+This repository presents the design of the Elo system, a foundational AI architecture designed to acheive AGI and produce higher quality outputs than mainstream large language models.
 Elo is the first version of 6 unique and highly advanced architectures with each iteration being more powerful than the last.
 We will gradually release every version over the next few years until our rollout is complete ending with the release our most powerful system which can reason with the capabilities of a genius level human being.

 This specific architecture combines modular design, parallel processing, and dynamic resource management to balance flexibility, scalability, and energy efficiency.
 The system’s architecture is explored in detail, highlighting its seven key components: the Foundation Model (FM), Orchestrator Model (OM), Token Management Model (TMM), Adaptive Integration Model (AIM), Data Handling and Preprocessing Model (DHPM), Dynamic Memory and Context System (DMCS), and Energy and Resource Management Unit (ERMU).

-To help you understand the operations flow of the system, we provide a comprehensive walkthrough of how Elo prepares a case thesis for a workplace discrimination claim but the system can be easily adapted to handle tasks in any domain and you will find out how as you explore further.
+From our research this combination of modules can increase pattern recognition and natural language processing by an immense degree.
+We urge you to contribute and see for yourself.

 # Architecture of Elo